Space Maintainers

 Typical Attributes

-Space maintainers come in a variety of types which can be constructed differently and used in different parts of the mouth.
-There are four categories of space maintainers fixed, removable, unilateral, or bilateral.
+Space maintainers come in a variety of types, which can be constructed differently and used in different parts of the mouth.
+There are four categories of space maintainers: fixed, removable, unilateral, or bilateral.
+This photograph shows an example of a fixed unilateral appliance.
+This appliance is referred to as a band and loop space maintainer and is a favorite among many clinicians.

 Missing anterior teeth